loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-62-computational-approaches.md

 - Mathematics as theory of information processing
 - Physical laws as computational algorithms
-- Consciousness as computational phenomenon
+- Observer as computational phenomenon
 - ψ = ψ(ψ) as fundamental computational structure

 **Speculation**: Computational approaches may reveal mathematics as computation studying itself.